 Every evening families strolled back and forth arm in arm nodding and smiling politely at each other and often stopping for a chat.
 This centuries-old tradition was how boys and girls had met each other under the watchful eye of their loved ones.
 This courting system was completely different from what I was accustomed to as I would eventually experience for myself.

-Next to the Balcon stood El Salvador, the imposing seventeenth-century Baroque-Mudejar church and bell tower.
+Next to the Balcon stood El Salvador, the imposing Seventeenth Century Baroque-Mudejar church and bell tower.
 Some fifteen meters in front of the massive timber church doors and by the adjacent courthouse, a giant Norfolk Pine tree roughly half the steeple's height provided shade to churchgoers.
 Opposite the courthouse stood the town cinema with cars parked in front.
 At the far end, opposite the church doors where the town hall used to be back in the fifties, was a picturesque open-sided building decorated with geranium pots.
 Arches on three sides provided spectacular views over Playa Calahonda, one of Spain’s prettiest beaches, where the fishing boats parked up on the sand during the day.
 Various buildings housed fishing nets, fuel, and spare parts for the boat engines.

 The beautiful actress Raquel Welch starred in Fathom, a spy film made in Nerja during the mid-sixties, with Anthony Franciosa and Richard Briers.
 There’s a seductive scene of her slinking down the steps to Calahonda in the briefest of bikinis surrounded by hunky half-naked men.